Frequently Asked Questions

 Is rail transport safe for my product?

 The Buckingham Branch can move a wide array of freight safely.
 A variety of types of railcars are available to ensure the safe shipment of your freight.
 These railcars include several sizes and types of boxcars, general purpose flatcar, bulkhead flatcar, centerbeam flatcar, open-top hoppers, covered hoppers, plane gondola, covered gondola for steel coil shipment, tank cars for liquids, auto rack cars for shipment of automobiles, and others.
-A pdf summary of freight cars types is available at: (Insert link.)
+A pdf summary of freight cars types is available here.
 The Buckingham Branch or our Class 1 railroad partner can train your employees how to load your freight for safe travel.
 We can also arrange test shipments so you can be assured that your freight will arrive safely before you commit to regular freight shipments.
 The safety of your freight, your employees and our employees is the highest priority of the Buckingham Branch.

 How do I become a Buckingham Branch Railroad customer?